NorhanAwad848/SmartStock/README.md

 # SmartStock

 ## Description
-SmartStock is a Django-based web application developed as part of the application process for the Junior Python Developer role at Software House Solution.
+SmartStock is a Django-based web application developed as part of the application process for the Junior Software Developer role at Software House Solution.
 The application provides functionalities for managing stock items, processing sales, and generating PDF reports of sales.
 ## Features
 Add Items to Stock: Users can add new items to the inventory.</br>
 Sell Items from Stock: Users can process sales by removing items from stock.</br>